 Relax at some of the best beaches in Lagos

 The beaches in Lagos, Portugal, are nothing short of spectacular.
 Soft sand, clear waters and impressive scenery are standard here.
 Plus, it’s easy to find parking near the beaches.
 Alternatively, you could pack your beach bag and hop on the Lagos tourist train to reach these golden stretches of sand.
-Here’s our personal selection of the most beautiful beaches near Lagos:
+Here’s our personal selection of the most beautiful Lagos beaches:

 - Praia do Camilo (Camilo beach): This is by far our favorite beach in the Algarve.
 The dramatic entrance with jaw-dropping views might have something to do with that.
 Lots of steps on the woorden staircase towards Camilo beach but the scenery just keeps getting better as you make your way down.
 This picture-perfect beach in Lagos consists of two sides, divided by a carved-out tunnel in the cliff.
-The golden sand is very soft and the waters crystal-clear, making this one of the best snorkeling spots in Portugal.
+The golden sand is very soft and the waters crystal-clear, making this one of the best snorkeling spots in southern Portugal.

 - Praia da Dona Ana (Dona Ana beach): Another exquisite beach in Lagos is Praia da Dona Ana.
 With spectacular cliff-top views, gentle waters and an abundance of sea shell, this beach is perfect for families.
 There’s a concession stand on the beach.